 Chevrolet Suburban owners have reported 71 problems related to automatic transmission (under the power train category).
+The most recently reported issues are listed below.

 I have a 2007 Chevrolet 4wd Suburban LS that has its transmission rebuilt because the truck just won't go.
 It has 34k plus miles and 42 month old.
 I wanted to know if this is common on this kind of vehicle and why did it happen.